parathaprat/agent16z/README.md

 ## Overview

 Softlight Agent ("Agent B") is designed to:
-- Take natural-language requests like "Create a project in Linear" or "Search for videos on YouTube"
+- Take natural-language requests like "Create a project in Linear" or "Create a repository on GitHub"
 - Use an LLM to plan generic UI actions dynamically (no hardcoding)
 - Execute those actions in a real browser via Playwright
 - Detect when the UI changes (even if the URL doesn't) and capture screenshots of each state
 - Save screenshots + JSON metadata under `dataset/<task_slug>/`

 The system is **completely generalizable** across web apps and doesn't rely on hard-coded workflows.

+## Supported Tasks

+The system has been tested and works with 4 different tasks across 3 different web applications:

+1. **Create a project in Linear** - Demonstrates modal detection, form filling, and context-aware button detection
+2. **Create an issue in Linear** - Shows consistency across different sections of the same app
+3. **Search on YouTube** - Demonstrates search box handling and automatic Enter key press
+4. **Create a repository on GitHub** - Shows sidebar navigation, form filling, and scrolling to find buttons below the fold

 ## Key Features